Iron-55

 Iron-55 (55Fe) is a radioactive isotope of iron with a nucleus containing 26 protons and 29 neutrons.
-It decays by electron capture to manganese-55 and this process has a half-life of 2.737 years.
-The emitted X-rays can be used as an X-ray source for various scientific analysis methods, such as X-ray diffraction.
-Iron-55 is also a source for Auger electrons, which are produced during the decay.
+It decays by electron capture to manganese-55 with a half-life of 2.7562 years.
+This decay is to the ground state of the daughter, so emits only X-rays and Auger electrons.
+It is sometimes used as an X-ray source for various scientific analysis methods, such as X-ray diffraction and X-ray fluorescence.

 Decay

-Iron-55 decays via electron capture to manganese-55 with a half-life of 2.737 years.
-The electrons around the nucleus rapidly adjust themselves to the lowered charge without leaving their shell, and shortly thereafter the vacancy in the "K" shell left by the nuclear-captured electron is filled by an electron from a higher shell.
-The difference in energy is released by emitting Auger electrons of 5.19 keV, with a probability of about 60%, K-alpha-1 X-rays with energy of 5.89875 keV and a probability about 16.2%, K-alpha-2 X-rays with energy of 5.88765 keV and a probability of about 8.2%, or K-beta X-rays with nominal energy of 6.49045 keV and a probability about 2.85%.
+Iron-55 decays via electron capture to manganese-55, after which the electrons around the nucleus rapidly adjust themselves to the lowered charge without leaving their shell, and shortly thereafter the vacancy (normally in the K shell) left by the captured electron is filled by an electron from a higher shell.
+The difference in energy is released by emitting Auger electrons of 5.19 keV, with probability 60.1%, K-alpha-1 X-rays with energy of 5.89875 keV and probability 16.2%, K-alpha-2 X-rays with energy of 5.88765 keV and probability 8.2%, or K-beta X-rays with nominal energy of 6.49045 keV and a probability about 2.85%.
 The energies of the K-alpha-1 and -2 X-rays are so similar that they are often specified as mono-energetic radiation with 5.9 keV photon energy.
-Its probability is about 28%.
-The remaining 12% is accounted for by lower-energy Auger electrons and a few photons from other, minor transitions.
+The remaining 13% is accounted for by capture from shells higher than K, resulting in lower-energy photons and electrons.